Cwits/gestlib/README.md

 log:
 05.10.25
-Hold event now supports GestureState and can be used similarly as Drag gesture but with longer timeout(initiated after hold).
+Hold event now supports GestureState and can be used similarly as Drag gesture but with longer timeout.

 08.08.25
 Bugfix: GestureState for complex gestures always was Start.